boxcrittersmods/bcml/README.md

 # bcml

+> **ANNOUNCEMENT**: Development direction may change as we move from client script injection to using the Official TBA BoxCritters APi

 Mod Loader and API for Box Critters

 # Create Mod
+> **Notice**: The Below informartion is not final
 ```js
 var ModName = (function() {
     class ModName extends BCML_Mod {